 1 teaspoon salt

-Remove from heat and stir in the cheese & crisp bacon.
+Remove from heat and stir in the cheese and crisp (crumbled) bacon.
 Add this mixture to the vegetables and stir well (but gently).
 Place in an lightly greased casserole dish and bake at 350 for about 30 minutes or until very hot.

 It was really tasty and the leftovers made a mouth watering lunch the next day.